 hope.
 Not unfounded wishful thinking, but firm confidence in our Lord Jesus Christ and his return (v.
 10).
-See Heb 6:18-20.
+See Heb 6:18-20 and note on Col 1:5.
 (CSB)

 Christian hope makes possible our joyful endurance of trials and tribulations.
 Hope is not mere wishful thinking, but the confident expectation that God will do as he promises.
 Hope is a synonym of faith.
 (Concordia Pulpit Resources - Volume 6, Part 4)